MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ### Task 3: Provision Azure Bastion

-In this task, you provision Azure Bastion to securely connect to your SUSE Linux Azure VMs without exposing them to public endpoints, thereby enhancing protection against brute force attacks.
-You configure a dedicated subnet and deploy the Bastion service, ensuring secure access to my virtual machines within the Azure portal.
+In this task, you'll use Azure Bastion to securely connect to your SUSE Linux Azure virtual machines.
+You'll set up a dedicated subnet and deploy the Bastion service for secure virtual machine access within the Azure portal, minimizing exposure to public endpoints and increasing protection against brute force attacks.

 > **Note**: To use Azure Bastion, ensure that your browser has the pop-up functionality enabled.

 1. In the browser window displaying the Azure portal, open another tab and navigate to the [Azure portal](https://portal.azure.com).

-1. At the top of the [Azure portal](https://portal.azure.com) page, click the Cloud Shell icon and start a PowerShell session in Cloud Shell.
+1. At the top of the [Azure portal](https://portal.azure.com) page, click the Cloud Shell icon and start a bash session in Cloud Shell.

    ![PowerShell terminal](../media/az120-shell-icon.png)